๐Ÿ“ŠBusiness Model Canvas

 Why This Matters

-In the Business Model Canvas, key metrics aren't just numbers—they're the vital signs that tell you whether your business model is actually working.
+In the Business Model Canvas, key metrics aren't the numbers themselves.
+They're the vital signs that tell you whether your business model is actually working.
 You're being tested on your ability to connect these metrics to strategic decision-making: customer acquisition efficiency, retention health, revenue predictability, and overall financial sustainability.
 Understanding how metrics interact with each other (like how CAC relates to CLV) demonstrates the systems thinking that separates strong business analysis from surface-level memorization.

 Don't just memorize formulas and definitions.
 Know what each metric reveals about a business model's strengths and weaknesses, when to prioritize one metric over another, and how changes in one metric ripple through the entire canvas.
 If you can explain why a high churn rate undermines even impressive acquisition numbers, you're thinking like a strategist.